Karthikeya02/Markdown-Guide/README.md

 This is a small effort to Provide a Cheatsheet-like guide for Beginners on the Markdown  language.

-You can find the it [Here](https://karthikeya02.github.io/Markdown-Guide/Guide.html).
+You can find it [Here](https://karthikeya02.github.io/Markdown-Guide/Guide.html).

 Alternatively,
 [Here](Guide.md).